betagouv/etabli/README.md

 docker-compose down
 ```

-Since the database uses the extension `pgvector` you have to make sure the first time it's enabled by running the SQL command:
-`CREATE EXTENSION IF NOT EXISTS vector;`

-Also the database schema and client need to be initialized:
+Now the database schema and client need to be initialized:
 `npm run db:migration:deploy && npm run db:schema:compile`

 Note since the application has a logic of jobs to be run regularly to fetch, analyze, and compute data.
 Those are not available in the UI, but you can trigger them through our custom CLI by running: